-Organizing Outlook Email third edition is about, surprise, surprise, organizing your email in Microsoft Outlook 2016 for Windows, Outlook 2016 for Windows and Office 365 customers plus Outlook 2013
+Organizing Outlook Email fourth edition is about, surprise, surprise, organizing your email in Microsoft Outlook 2016 for Windows, Outlook 2016 for Windows and Office 365 customers plus Outlook 2013

-The Third Edition is totally updated and revised to cover Outlook 2016/2013 & 2010 email management in detail.
+The Fourth Edition is totally updated and revised to cover Outlook 365, 2016 & 2013 for Windows email management in detail.

 There are all sorts of features in Outlook to help you arrange your email, some obvious, others not so obvious.